Job prospects Fish Plant Worker near Saint John (NB)

 - Due to the seasonal nature of this occupation, employment opportunities tend to be more favourable during the summer months.

 Here are some key facts about Fish and seafood plant workers in the Saint John - St. Stephen region:

-- Approximately 200 people work in this occupation.
+- Approximately 180 people worked in this occupation in May 2016.